-The Board may amend, modify or terminate the RSU Plan at any time provided that any changes are consented to by any applicable regulatory bodies, including the TSX and, where required, by Shareholders.
+The Board may amend, modify or terminate the RSU Plan or make an award thereunder at any time provided that any changes are consented to by any applicable regulatory bodies, including the TSX and, where required, by Shareholders.
 Changes are subject to shareholder approval where such change:

-- increases the number of Common Shares reserved for issuance under the RSU Plan; 1) - 2) extends the term of an RSU under the treasury component of the RSU Plan held by an insider; - increases the maximum number of securities that may be issued to insiders; 3) - permit a participant to transfer or assign their RSUs; - amend the amendment provisions of the RSU Plan; 5) - do anything else which requires shareholder approval.
+- 1. increases the number of Shares reserved for issuance under the RSU Plan; - 2. extends the term of an RSU under the treasury component of the RSU Planheld by an insider; - 3. increases the maximum number of securities that may be issued to insiders; - 4. permit a participant to transfer or assign their RSUs; - 5. amend the amendment provisions of the RSU Plan; - 6. do anything else which requires shareholder approval.

-From 2014 through the date hereof, the following amendments were made to the RSU Plan:
+From 2015 through the date hereof, the following amendments were made to the RSU Plan: